 If you’d like to.
 First, you need to have all the qualifications of a Corporate Secretary plus 5 years of experience.
 Second, you have to be a Singapore citizen, or a permanent resident, or an EntrePass holder.
 Finally, you can’t be both the only director and the Corporate Secretary.

 Do I need a Corporate Secretary?

 Yes, you do — ACRA requires every Singapore business to hire a Corporate Secretary within the first 6 months after the incorporation and later this position can’t be vacant for more than 6 months.
 Your Corporate Secretary has to be a Singapore resident.
 You can outsource this service to an agency like us.

-I don’t understand what is required of my company.
+What is required of my company?

 First, Corporate Secretary tracks changes in your company and reports to ACRA.
 Whenever you change directors, auditors, secretaries, shareholders, your share capital or the company name they send a notice.
 Then there are several registers they have to maintain, like the Register of Company Charges or the Register of Controllers.
 They are in charge of preparing and recording board minutes and annual general meetings, as well as dealing with the official correspondence and the insurance.